casechek/aws-cdk-elasticsearch-index/README.md

   policyArn: elasticsearchDomain.attrArn, // where elasticSearch domain is your elasticsearch CDK construct instance, only required if you are using AWS Elasticsearch
 });
 ```

+## Tip for testing in an existing project

+It's helpful to be able to test a change you're working on in your own project's stack.
+To do that with a working branch of this repo, here are some tips:

+**Note:** This is assuming you have `aws-cdk-elasticsearch-index` and some `my_project` project directory in 2 folders in `~/dev/`.

+- In `my_project`'s `package.json`, set `"@casechek/aws-cdk-elasticsearch-index": "../aws-cdk-elasticsearch-index",` for the dependency version
+- Run `npm install` in `my_project` (maybe `npm ci` is needed for a clean install)
+- Run `npm install` in `aws-cdk-elasticsearch-index` then run `npm run build`
+- Then wipe the `node_modules` directory (run `rm -rf node_modules`) in `aws-cdk-elasticsearch-index`
+- Then link your project's node_modules with the custom construct's directory's:
+  + run `ln -s ../my_project/node_modules` in `aws-cdk-elasticsearch-index`

+With this, you should be able to deploy your project's stack, and it will be using your modified custom construct.

 ## Contributing